Eating some foods and drinks during pregnancy may increase the risk of harm to you and/or your baby.

 - cola and other soft drinks

-You should limit your caffeine intake to no more than 200mg a day during your pregnancy.
+You should limit your caffeine intake as low as possible below 200mg a day during your pregnancy.

 A can of cola has around 40mg of caffeine, a mug of tea has around 75mg, a bar of plain chocolate has around 50mg, a cup of instant coffee has around 100mg, a mug of filter coffee has around 140mg.